Financial Aid Policies at Colorado Mountain College

 - Complete the Special Circumstance Appeal form and provide all requested information

-- The OFA will review your form and documents and make a determination within 10 business days of receiving the completed application
+- The Office of Financial Aid will review your form and documents and make a determination within 10 business days of receiving the completed application

-- If approved, OFA will submit any changes needed to your FAFSA.
-OFA will then adjust your awards based on the new information
+- If approved, we will submit any changes needed to your FAFSA.
+We will then adjust your awards based on the new information

 - If denied, no changes will be made